mxiuwang/git-practice/Scenario_1/readme.md

 [A feature branch is simply a separate branch in your Git repo used to implement a single feature in your project.](https://bocoup.com/blog/git-workflow-walkthrough-feature-branches)

 # Instructions
-1. On your local machine, check out a new branch called `scenario1`.
+1. On your local machine, create a new branch called `scenario1`.
     <details>
     <summary>Solution</summary>